Tonight and the Rest of My Life: Non-album tracks

 "Black and Blonde" was removed from the album because Gordon felt it was a mean song about someone she didn't want to be mean to anymore.
 "The End of the World," a last-minute recording Gordon did while recording with then boyfriend Stacy Jones' band American Hi-Fi, replaced it.
 A new recording of this song with revised lyrics was included on Ghost Notes, the 2015 album by the reunited Gordon/Post/Lack/Shapiro lineup of Veruca Salt.

 The singles for Tonight and the Rest of My Life also changed numerous times.
-When Outpost Records was in the initial stages of promoting the album (and Gordon), they stated that the first single would be "Horses in the City."
+When Outpost Records was in the initial stages of promoting the album, the label stated that the first single would be "Horses in the City".
 After Gordon moved to Warner Bros.
-Records, promo singles were circulated for the song "Now I Can Die" the March before the album's June 27 release date.
-One month later, she stated that the first single would be "Tonight and the Rest of My Life," which shortly after was released as the first single from the album.
+Records, promo singles were circulated for the song "Now I Can Die" in March 2000, before the album's June 27 release date.
+One month later, she stated that the first single would be "Tonight and the Rest of My Life", which was released on June 5, 2000.
+"Hold On to Me" and "Now I Can Die" were the lead contenders for the second single, though "2003" and "Got Me Down" were also considered.

-"Hold on to Me" and "Now I Can Die" were the lead contenders for second single, but "2003" and "Got Me Down" were also being considered.
+The album peaked at number 123 on the Billboard 200 chart, remaining on the chart for 10 weeks.
+The album also peaked at number one on Billboards Heatseekers Albums chart, remaining for 26 weeks and into 2001.
+The album was highly successful regionally, staying on the Billboard Northeast Heatseekers chart for 16 weeks.
+The lead single "Tonight and the Rest of My Life" received heavy airplay on Adult Top 40 and Top 40 radio stations throughout the Northeast.
+The album also charted on several other Billboard regional charts, remaining on the Pacific Heatseekers chart for 8 weeks, the West North Central Heatseekers chart for 13 weeks, the Mountain Heatseekers chart for 14 weeks, and the Middle Atlantic Heatseekers chart for 9 weeks.
+In the United States, the album sold 350,000 copies.